XLAHRSC/Universal-Xlahrsc-Operating-System/Introduction.md

-# UXOS is an operating system.Its full name is Universal Xlahrsc Operating System
+# UXOS is an operating system.
+The full name is Universal Xlahrsc Operating System
 At present, we have not officially built it, but we have designed some features and interfaces.